Orlando Magic: City edition: "Kingdom"

 For their 2022–23 "City" uniform, the Magic went with a black base, dark gray pinstripes, and gothic-inspired white letters with blue trim to represent the team and the city as a kingdom on the rise.
 Orlando's "City" uniform for the 2023–24 season featured a Gothic-themed design, attributing to Orlando's pride and resiliency and the Magic's determination to protect its kingdom.
 The midnight-based jersey incorporated silver stripes meant to evoke a steel cage, along with Gothic script lettering.
 The Magic's "Kingdom" series was again used for the 2024–25 "City" uniform, with the design similar to last season's "City" uniform but in a platinum base with midnight blue letters.

 Earned uniforms

 Having qualified for the 2020 NBA playoffs the previous year, the Magic were also given an "Earned" uniform.
 The design, which has a white base, featured the alternate logo in front (an homage to the 2016–17 "Stars" alternate and 2017–19 "City" uniform) and blue numbers with black and silver trim.
 Side panels featured the stars pattern as an homage to the 1998–2003 blue uniforms.

+The collection was unified by special silver accents, and the Magic uniform featured these special silver insignias.